 The federal government provides most student financial aid.
 The Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins and Federal Stafford Loans, and Federal Work Study are examples of their programs.
 The State of Maryland has scholarship and grant programs based on a student's financial need, talents and gifts, or on career choice.
 Colleges and universities also have scholarships available for students.
 Some of the scholarships are based on need and some on talents and abilities.
 A number of civic organizations, associations, clubs, foundations, churches and companies also provide financial aid.

-Each year, the State of Maryland awards almost $110 million in financial aid to over 56,000 Maryland residents.
+Each year, the State of Maryland awards hundreds of millions of dollars in financial aid to more than 57,000 Maryland residents.
 Maryland students use this aid at community colleges, independent colleges and universities, private career schools, and the State's 13 public four-year campuses.
 The Office of Student Financial Assistance, a division of the Maryland Higher Education Commissions, handles the administration of the financial aid funds.

 6 North Liberty Street, Baltimore, MD 21201